 Urgency incontinence (urge incontinence)

 Why does it happen?
-Your bladder contracts involuntarily and unpredictably, even if it is not full.
+Your bladder contracts involuntarily and unpredictably, even when it is not full.
 This is called an overactive bladder.
 Causes can include recurrent urinary tract infections, bladder irritation from smoking, coffee, or alcohol, neurological disorders, diabetes, or pelvic organ prolapse.

 Solutions that work: bladder training helps you regain control.
 Medication may be prescribed in some cases.
 For heavier leaks, ultra-absorbent underwear like what Orykas offers (up to 10 fl oz of absorption) keeps you fully protected, day and night.